WinstonFassett/bolt-ai-react-voice-notes/ISSUES.md

 - agents is light, looks weird though. not correct. no borders. weird hover bg shows no padding. agents read panel similar weirdness.
 - Edit agent dialog is dark. needs to do both.
 - Settings remained dark. needs to do both.
+- Also provider dialog is dark.
+Needs to do both.

 - CLicking agent title should open edit.